Early Childhood Education (ECE) regulatory sector review

 • a range of different providers.

-We have been working with an inter-agency forum comprising a wider set of government agencies with regulatory functions in the ECE sector, such as WorkSafe NZ, New Zealand Police and Oranga Tamariki to test recommendations, and consider implementation in parallel to the review.
+We worked with an inter-agency forum comprising a wider set of government agencies with regulatory functions in the ECE sector, such as WorkSafe NZ, New Zealand Police and Oranga Tamariki to test recommendations, and consider implementation in parallel to the review.

-This approach has meant that while the review is underway, we could identify quick wins that sit with other responsible agencies that could be progressed immediately rather than waiting for the formal review to be completed.
+This approach meant that while the review was underway, we could identify quick wins that sit with other responsible agencies and could be progressed immediately rather than waiting for the formal review to be completed.

 Clarifying ECE licensing misconception to make things easieropen_in_new

-The review team is based in the Ministry for Regulation and has included staff from the Ministry of Education and the Education Review Office.
+The review team was based in the Ministry for Regulation and included staff from the Ministry of Education and the Education Review Office.

-The regulatory sector review is a thorough check-up of how the Government regulates early childhood education.
-The Ministry for Regulation has been looking closely at why the Government is involved, how well the current rules are working, and what effects they have, including how they make things cost more or less.
-The review has been focused on the biggest issues, especially those that affect a lot of people or cost a lot, to find ways to make things better.
+The regulatory sector review was a thorough check-up of how the Government regulates early childhood education.
+The Ministry for Regulation looked closely at why the Government is involved, how well the current rules are working, and what effects they have, including how they make things cost more or less.
+The review focused on the biggest issues, especially those that affect a lot of people or cost a lot, to find ways to make things better.

-Using existing research, both domestic and international, the review aims to build on previous work.
-This includes how different groups work together in this area.
+Using existing research, both domestic and international, the review aimed to build on previous work.
+This included how different groups work together in this area.
 This review is important because it helps make sure that the rules are good for everyone and make economic sense, saving time and improving outcomes for our children.

 Engagement and consultation